-Each year, the Farber Fund contributes to the expense of 10-15 students in criminal justice travel with a professor to the largest criminal justice conference in the U.S. The Farber Fund has contributed to the expenses for students to travel to San Francisco, Orlando, Albuquerque, New Orleans, Philadelphia, Baltimore, Denver and numerous other cities where the conference has been held.
-Many students have presented their research papers at the national conferences with the help of our professors.
+Each year, the Farber Fund contributes to the expense of 10-15 students in criminal justice to travel, with a professor, to national conferences.
+They have traveled to San Francisco, Orlando, Albuquerque, New Orleans, Philadelphia, Baltimore, Denver and numerous other cities where the conferences have been held.
+Many students have presented their research papers at the conferences with the help of our professors.

 Students frequently travel to Washington, D.C. to tour major criminal justice agencies (FBI, U.S. Supreme Court, DEA, U.S. Marshalls and ATF).
 They have spent three weeks in daily briefings on the CIA by CIA agents.

 Each year, criminal justice students travel to other countries, such as England, China, France, India, Germany, Netherlands, Canada, Russia, Costa Rica and South America.
 Students study criminal justice in these countries and at the same time develop skills in a foreign language.

 Each year, 10-15 students travel to Chicago to participate in an excellent educational experience, Model United Nations.
 With 2,000 other students from all over the U.S., the students simulate the United Nations and represent numerous other countries.

 Our active internship program lets students work up to 320 hours in a criminal justice agency and earn college credit.
 Each summer, we place around 20 students in internships in South Dakota, Iowa and Minnesota.
 Internships are also available in state and federal government.